 The way we encourage women and how we say it matters.
 As women, we have been minimizing each other without even knowing it.
 The language we’ve been handed makes us seem dainty and quaint and pretty and lovely and quiet and demure.
 If you Google “descriptors for men,” you discover the following list: strong, tall, big, handsome, tough, robust, hero, powerful, aggressive, hard-working, athletic, dependable, sculpted.
 A similar Google search for women produces the following list: accepting, adorable, affectionate, agreeable, angelic, attentive, attractive, gorgeous, fragile, forgiving, provocative, ravishing, reserved, sacrificing.
 When you’re encouraging a fellow female, try to use language that sounds and feels powerful.
 Instead of “You’re so amazing,” exchange it for, “You’re powerful, strong, goal-oriented, focused, driven, and your idea will shake the ground you set it on.”

 4. Ask her powerful, positive questions.

 Women are such ingenious innovators.
 Many times, the ideas they come up with on their own are more effective than anything someone tells them.
 As her friend, encourage her own thoughts to grow.
-Creating action plans with her by asking her prompting questions instead of telling her what you would do.
-Questions like: “Why is this important to you?” or “What matters the most in this situation?” or “Who do you need to become to achieve this?” or “What do you need to lose in order to achieve this?”
+Create action plans with her by asking her prompting questions instead of telling her what you would do.
+Questions like: “Why is this important to you?” or, “What matters the most in this situation?” or, “Who do you need to become to achieve this?” or, “What do you need to lose in order to achieve this?”
 And let her navigate what matters to her in this space, instead of hearing what matters to you first.

 5. Be present.
 Show up.
 Be proud.